 Maternal love is something that has been considered to be an absolute of female existence.
 We are indoctrinated with the idea that love for mothers is not a feeling or a choice but that it is pure instinct.
 Instinct is something like the fight or flight mechanism.
 It is inborn, universal and so strong that it is mechanical.
-But this is not the truth.
-The truth would scare us too much to face.
-The truth is that maternal love is a human feeling that is imperfect and can be influenced by any number of factors.
+But the truth is that maternal love is a human feeling that is imperfect and can be influenced by any number of factors.
 Variables cause this human feeling to be strong, to not exist or any number of possibilities in-between.
 Previous to the invention of property ownership, maternal love was still a feeling.
 There were many instinctual reactions that occurred within a mother towards her child that we could consider more or less animalistic.
 Things like the urge to cling to one’s child for example after birth and the urge to protect them.
 These reactions existed for the sake of species survival.
 But any change in conditions altered the relationship between the mother and child.
 It was not uncommon during times when food was absent or scarce for the mother to leave the baby to the elements.
 Even though there is something very special in the bond between mother and child, much of the reaction we have to the idea of a mother doing this to her child is because of the modern ideals we have been educated with rather than some objective morality that seems to be absent in these primitive women.

 Property ownership changed everything.
 Property ownership was what gave rise to the modern family.
 This is especially the origin of the Western family.
 Once a man could own property, it became important to establish what people went along with that ownership.
 The wife and child was property of the man, just like any other object or land or business he possessed.
 For thousands of years, the father and husband was essentially the authority and held all of the power.
 A woman had no different status than the minor child.
 The woman was a slave.
 Back during this era and before, women were considered to play a secondary role even in conception.
 Aristotle (one of the foremost thinkers at that time) even said, “Like the earth that must be seeded, her only worth is as fertile ground, a good belly.
 As she is endowed with only a meager capacity for reflection, her views are of no great loss.
 Their moral value is to overcome the difficult task of obedience.
 Her honor and glory is a modest silence”.